Vision, Mission, Values & Learning Goals

 Community.
 We promote a vibrant community strengthened by diversity, sustained by common aims and supportive relationships, and committed to leadership and service on campus and beyond.

-2. Engagement with the content and methods of the major domains of knowledge
+- Engagement with content and methods of the major domains of knowledge.

-4b.
-Development of intercultural competence for constructive engagement in both local and global contexts
+- Appreciation for cultural diversity and development of intercultural competence for constructive engagement in both local and global contexts.